 Once all those inputs are entered, the results are immediately calculated (actually they are calculated after every entry or change).
 See the remarks below if you need help in interpreting the results.
 For those who need to know the math behind this calculator, this is explained at the end of this article.

 | Download Calculator|

 The results of this distributed speaker system cable loss calculator basically tell you that if you don’t use too many speakers and they are not drawing much power, then you don’t have to worry too much about the cable size.
 However, if you have long cable runs, many speakers or high power speakers, you need to pay attention to these results.

-The total speaker load tells you the total load on the amplifier.
-The amplifier needs to cope with this load.
+The total load of speakers and cable tells you the total load on the amplifier in ohms.
+Then the corresponding power from the amplifier is calculated.
+This figure will be less than the simple calculation of the number of speakers times the power is each speaker.
+This is because the cable resistance adds to the speaker impedance, which decreases the current from the amplifier, which lowers the total power output of the amplifier.
+The amplifier needs to cope with this total load.
 Good practice would dictate that you use an amplifier 20%-25% larger than the total load.

 The total cable resistance is for information only.